ryedin/augur_test/README.md

 This uses only server-side logic (as long as you agree that utilizing the browser's cache doesn't constitute "logic").

-I used Express and bower (just to get jquery for convenience), thus to setup and run the app, do the following...
+I used Express and bower (just to get jquery for convenience).
+Thus, to setup and run the app, do the following...

 1. `npm install -g bower`
 2. `npm install`